DriedMangoBananas/linuxscripts/README.md

 # linuxscripts
  My linux scripts/ config files

-For shell scripts, first chmod +x and move to /bin to use as standalone terminal commands.
+For shell scripts, first chmod +x and move to /bin to use as standalone commands.

 sysinfo: Memory, IPs and system temp all in the same place at last.